 ∴ Meet our driver early evening to take you back to your accommodation in Fes.
 Estimated arrival time at 7pm.

 Tour Tip: Travel with friends or team up with other international travellers on our private tours.
-Check our attractive offers of private tours for groups (a licensed tourist car capacity 4 people/minivan 8 people/van 15 people).
+Check our attractive offers of private tours for groups (a licensed tourist car with a capacity for 4 people/ minivan 8 people/ van 15 people).

 Your Accommodation in Fes